Weekly Review: High-Yield CEFs

 The high-yield sector does not provide us with significant arbitrage opportunities at present.
 Most of the CEFs are traded at discounts and it is difficult to find reasonable short candidates.
 The recent sell-off in the market has played its role by pushing the sector further down.

+Based on the data that I have reviewed, EAD and HYT can be potential additions to your portfolio.

-Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in EAD over the next 72 hours.
+Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in EAB, HYT, HYB over the next 72 hours.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.